LabhouseMobile/audio_app_landing/content/markdown/tmp/privacy.md

 8. **GIVE US YOUR FEEDBACK**

    1. Our goal is to protect your privacy.
 To comment or help us improve, please contact us via email ([dpo@labhouse.io](mailto:dpo@labhouse.io)).
-You may also contact us via written letter at SUMMARY AI’s address (*Labhouse Mobile, SL., Plaça Pau Vila, 1, Ciutat Vella, 08039 Barcelona, Spain*).
+You may also contact us via written letter at SUMMARY AI’s address (*Labhouse Mobile, SL., Plaça Pau Vila, 1, Ciutat Vella, 08003 Barcelona, Spain*).
 We may ask you to provide a copy of your proof of identity.

    2. If you consider that we are in breach of our obligations under data protection laws, you may lodge a complaint with the competent Data Protection Authority, which may be the supervisory authority in your country of residence, place of work or of an alleged infringement of data protection laws.

 9. **CHANGES TO THIS PRIVACY POLICY**

    1. This privacy policy may be modified from time to time to comply with applicable laws or to conform to our current business practices.
-We will post any changes to this on our Platform and will endeavor to notify you via your contact email.
+We will post any changes to this on our Platform and, where required by law, will notify you via your contact email.
 When notifying such changes to you, we will also explain what the likely impact of those changes on you will be, if any.
 We encourage you to revisit the Privacy Statement that is posted on our Platform from time to time to check for updates.

 10. **ADDITIONAL INFORMATION WE WANT YOU TO KNOW:**